 In this global economy downturn, not many people can boast of a great or good credit rating because of one reason or the other.
 But it’s always good to try to keep a clean sheet when it comes to your credit history because it may affect you in future.

-Nowadays, people have become increasingly dependent on credit and this is why it is very important that you understand the importance of personal credit reports and your credit rating or score as well as what it does.
+Nowadays, people have become increasingly dependent on credit.
+This is why it is very important that you understand the importance of personal credit reports and credit rating or score as well as what it does.

 To simply put it, when you use credit, you are borrowing money with a clause that you will pay back within a specified period of time.